TypeScriptToLua/TypeScriptToLua.github.io/docs/external-code.md

 ## Adding Lua files to your project sources

 The most straightforward way to add Lua code is to put the Lua file directly next to your TypeScript files.
 Next, you add [a declaration file](./advanced/writing-declarations.md) with the same name.
-Then, you can then import the Lua code in your TypeScript.
+Then, you can import the Lua code in your TypeScript.

 For example, a project might look like this: